 Consider how to mitigate all the reasons why employees may not engage on a regular basis; remember that you’re competing for employees time, so it’s crucial to show business value and success on a regular basis.

-In the next article, HYPE will consider ‘collaboration’ in more detail.
-We’ll discuss how to find diverse opinions and develop better ideas earlier on in your innovation process.
+In the next article, we will consider ‘collaboration’ in more detail and discuss how to find diverse opinions and develop better ideas earlier on in your innovation process.

 By Colin Nelson

 Colin Nelson is Director of Strategic Consulting at HYPE Innovation, a global leader in idea and innovation management software and solutions for over 11 years.
 Using the power of the workforce, third parties and customers, Colin helps clients engage disparate groups to support existing or newly established programs on Innovation, Cost Reduction, Business Transformation and Business Improvement.

 He works as a subject matter expert and thought leader on how people engage to share ideas and collaborate with others, online and at scale with global innovation leaders such as Continental, Airbus, General Mills, Hershey’s, Peugeot, SCA, WD-40 Company, and many others, focusing specifically on processes and innovation behaviors.

 HYPE Innovation Learning Program Articles